ec209/re-team-manual/source/documentation/yubikeys.md

     - Comment: `GDS`
 1. Review the name, email, and accept or make changes.
     - This may prompt you to enter an **admin** PIN.
-1. Enter the default admin PIN again. **The green light on the YubiKey will flash while the keys are being written.**
+1. Enter the default admin PIN again.
+The green light on the YubiKey will flash while the keys are being written. **This might take several minutes**.
 1. You should change the two PINs on the key, to make sure a lost key doesn't allow new owner to sign in or decrypt data with your key.
 Type in `passwd` and follow the steps on the screen.
 Press `Q` to quit interactive mode.